menickname/waafle/docs/DEMO.md

 * **Assuming that an average gene is 1 kb long, what is your estimate for the number of LGT events per megabase of microbial genome in this sample?**
 ***

-## Extension A: Prodigal gene calls
+## Extension A: Working with Prodigal gene calls

 In the workflow above, we used `waafle_genecaller` to identify potential coding loci in our contigs.
 As alluded to above, we can also perform this step with an independent open reading frame (ORF) detection system, such as [Prodigal](https://github.com/hyattpd/Prodigal).